vincentherrmann/vincentherrmann.github.io/_posts/2016-09-21-wavelets-i.md

 ![image](/images/DB4WaveletSynthesisSum.png) -->
 {% include gallery id="fig9" caption="Fig.9: Construction of the DB4 wavelet function from compressed scaling functions, scaled by the $h_1$ coefficients" %}

-The scaling function $\phi$ and the wavelet function $\psi$ are theoretical limits, that never actually occur in a practical filter bank implementation of the FWT, not even as a discretized or subsampled version.
+The scaling function $\phi$ and the wavelet function $\psi$ are theoretical limits that never actually occur in a practical filter bank implementation of the FWT, not even as a discretized or subsampled version.
 This is an important distinction from a discrete implementation of the continuous wavelet transform, where the scaled wavelets are explicitly used.

-The fact, that the actually (implicitly) used filter $\phi_n$ with finite $n$ vary from $\phi$, can be seen as a discretization artifact.
+The fact that the actually (implicitly) used filter $\phi_n$ with finite $n$ vary from $\phi$, can be seen as a discretization artifact.
 A signal with a higher sample rate uses a better approximation of $\phi$ at a certain scale, because it must have gone through more precedent filters to reach this level.
 If we could use the filter banks on a infinitesimally sampled signal, all filters would have had an infinite count of filters before them, making the effective filter be equal to $\phi$.

+## Conclusion

+We have seen the conditions $(1.4)$ - $(1.8)$ for the filters of a cascading filter bank implementation of the FWT.
+Those are critical and sufficient to make it work.
+Then we have tried to look at this implementation from a wavelet point of view.
+For this we have introduced the identity $(1.13)$, which then led to the dilation equation $(1.14)$ and $(1.15)$.
+I hope this was interesting for now, although it might not yet be actually useful.
+In the next blog post, however, I will explain how to design better filters with these results.